Overview

 // ❌ Incorrect — uses direct file path

-Acton currently includes 49 built-in mutation rules for assertions, storage and upgrade calls, external-message handling, control flow, arithmetic, comparisons, booleans, logical operators, and bitwise or shift operators.
+Acton includes many built-in mutation rules for assertions, storage and upgrade calls, external-message handling, control flow, arithmetic, comparisons, booleans, logical operators, and bitwise or shift operators.

-After running mutation tests, you will see a summary of the results:
+After a mutation run, the console shows a summary of the results:

 Mutation Testing